A First-Occupancy Representation for Reinforcement Learning: Reinforcement Learning Preliminaries

-\paragraph{The successor representation} The \emph{successor representation} (SR; \citep{Dayan:1993_sr}) is motivated by the idea that an internal state representation for policy evaluation should be dependent on the similarity of different paths under the current policy.
-The SR is defined as an agent's expected discounted state occupancy under a given policy, and for discrete state spaces can be stored in an $|\mathcal S| \times |\mathcal S|$ matrix $M^\pi$, where
+\paragraph{The successor representation} The \emph{successor representation} (SR; \citep{Dayan:1993_sr}) is motivated by the idea that a state representation for policy evaluation should be dependent on the similarity of different paths under the current policy.
+The SR is defined as a policy's expected discounted state occupancy, and for discrete state spaces can be stored in an $|\mathcal S| \times |\mathcal S|$ matrix $M^\pi$, where